ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the ABF configuration data into an etcd data store using the [ABF key][key-reference].
+Put the ABF configuration data into an etcd data store using the [VPP ABF key][vpp-key-reference].

 Example value:
 ```json